zmh/dayone-publish/README.md

 # dayone-publish

 Publish a Day One journal as a static site.
+Easily make a sharable, publicly-viewable travel blog, baby photo album, or anything else.

 ![Timeline View](screenshots/timeline.png)